-Doctoral students must have a prior to advancement to candidacy status.
+Doctoral students must have an approved Dissertation Committee prior to advancement to candidacy status.
 The Committee will consist of a minimum of four members who are approved members of the Graduate Faculty or Graduate Faculty Scholars (see Graduate Faculty).
-At least three members must be Texts &

-Technology Graduate Faculty, one of whom must serve as the chair of the committee.
+At least three members must be Texts & Technology Graduate Faculty, one of whom must serve as the chair of the committee.
 One member must be an external member from either outside the College of Arts & Humanities or outside the university.